ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/sshkeys/sshkeys_winos.md

 ssh-keygen -t rsa -f ~/.ssh/id_rsa # creates key pair (private and public)
 ```

-Next, check the content of the newly created `.ssh` directory with `ls -al .ssh/`.
-It should contain files for the private
+Next, check the content of the newly created `.ssh` directory with `ls -al
-and public keys that are named `id_rsa` and `id_rsa.pub`, respectively.
-The public key is the one that needs to be uploaded
+.ssh/`.
+It should contain files for the private and public keys that are named
+`id_rsa` and `id_rsa.pub`, respectively.
+The public key is the one that needs
-to the remote system one wishes to connect to (_e.g._ HPCC or GitHub).
-Since some systems require the private key, created
+to be uploaded to the remote system one wishes to connect to.
+On the HPCC
+cluster it needs to be saved in a file located under this location of your home
+directory `~/.ssh/authorized_keys`.
+Since some systems require the private key,
-by MobaXterm (Putty), to have a `.ppk` extension, it is recommended to add this extension with the following command.
-Note,
+created by MobaXterm (Putty), to have a `.ppk` extension, it is recommended to
-this private key file should not be shared.
+add this extension with the following command.
+Note, this private key file
+should not be shared.

 ```sh
 mv .ssh/id_rsa .ssh/id_rsa.ppk